 Eligible schools (K-12 nonprofit schools that are thus designated by the PA Department of Education) can generally choose from a ‘menu’ of available services that include remedial reading and mathematics, speech and language therapy, guidance counseling, and psycho-educational evaluations.
 Generally, the amount of service to a school is proportionate to its enrollment and the justifiable need of students for those services.
 All services provided under Act 89 are designed to provide the most assistance to the greatest number of students.
 Please note that Act 89 services are restricted to PA-resident students.

 SITE OF SERVICE DELIVERY

-The BCIU conducts remedial classes and counseling activities with students in relocatable classrooms in close proximity to the schools when space is unavailable within the nonpublic school buildings.
-Each relocatable classroom contains one to three rooms.
-At present, relocatable classrooms are used at 23 nonpublic school sites.
+The BCIU may conduct remedial classes and counseling activities in relocatable classrooms in close proximity to the schools when space is unavailable within the nonpublic school buildings.
+Most Act 89 services are provided in sectarian schools where appropriate space permits or within relocatable trailers on school grounds.

 Act 89 PROGRAMS

 Corrective instruction in reading and mathematics is available to certain schools on a regularly scheduled basis from one to three times per week for students in grades one through twelve; frequency is based on students’ grade level and severity of skill deficits.
 FOR MORE INFORMATION, click here.